parallelwindfarms/byteparsing/paper/paper.md

 Writing functional parser combinators is a staple of functional languages like Haskell or Ocaml [@frost_1989;@hutton_1992].
 The paper "Monadic Parsing in Haskell" [@hutton_meijer_1998] gives a complete tutorial on how to write a basic recursive descent parser.
 Most of what Hutton and Meijer teach carries over nicely to Python once we take care of a few details.
 We've replaced some Haskell idioms by features that are considered more 'pythonic'.

-An extended description of the architecture can be found in the documentation[^4].
-Those readers more interested in starting working right away will probably find our list of examples[^5] very handy.
+An extended description of the concept of functional parser combinators can be found in the documentation[^4].
+Those readers more interested in starting working right away will probably find our lists of examples[^5] and advanced examples[^6] very practical.

 # Conclusion
 In research software it is unfortunately still quite common to encounter non-standard data formats.
 For those data formats where a mix of ASCII and binary parsing is needed, Byteparsing can make a useful addition to the existing landscape of parser libraries in Python.
 Development of a parser using Byteparsing can be relatively quick, as it is easy to build up parsers from smaller testable components.